 Warsaw, although the capital of Poland, is not the top visited city in the country.
 While I can see why you might be drawn to smaller, more picturesque places, there are still plenty of great reasons to visit Warsaw.
 The city has so much history as it was 90% destroyed during World War II.
 Much of what you’ll see in the city has been rebuilt, including the Old Town.

 Visiting the Old Town is a must where you’ll find many shops, restaurants, and bars.
 This is a great place to stop, enjoy a drink in the square and take it all in.

-In the historical capital city you’ll find various museums including the Warsaw Uprising Museum, Museum of Warsaw, and the Royal Castle.
+In the historical capital city, you’ll find various museums including the Warsaw Uprising Museum, Museum of Warsaw, and the Royal Castle.
 Visiting at least one of these will give you a greater appreciation for the country’s history.
 Other than soaking up the history, there are plenty of things to do in Warsaw.